Onboardbase/secure-share/README.md

 # Roadmap

 ### Utilities
-- [x] Configuration File: Enables users to pass in a config file as an argument instead of listing all parameters manually.
-  - [x] Default path to save items(messgaes, secrets and files).
-  - [x] Replace secrets or update them
-  - [x] When files with the same name are received, discard, keep, inform, or update them
-  - [x] Add a whitelist of IPs to allow connection from
 - [ ] Publish `share` to crates.io to enable users to `cargo install secure-share`
 ### Security
 - [ ] Signed Certificates from Let's Encrypt.
-- [x] TLS
-- [x] Whitelists and Blacklists

 ### Protocols
 - [ ] Support QUIC.
 Use QUIC as default and fall back to TCP